skagra/space-invaders/README.md

 # What's Next

-Once the outstanding features have been implemented next step is to consider sound support via the AY-3-8912 chip which was available on later ZX Spectrum models.
+Once the outstanding features have been implemented the next step is to consider sound support via the AY-3-8912 chip which was available on later ZX Spectrum models.